 The limits of the candidates' responsibility are explained.
-The assessor will point out the actions that need to be done by the assessor, like switching the power on and operating the fly system.
+The assessor will point out the actions that need to be done by the assessor, like switching the power on and operating the motor hoist or fly system.

-17.7 Asking questions
+Asking questions

-The candidate can ask the "speaking" assessor all questions he/she/it wants.
+Candidates can ask the "active" assessor all the questions they want.
 It is up to the assessor to decide whether the answer is part of the expected competence and if the assessor answers the questions or not.
+Candidates may ask about the focus specifications.

-17.8 Asking for physical help
+Asking for physical help

-The candidate can ask for physical help with tasks he/she/it can't or shouldn't perform him/herself/themselves.
+Candidates can ask for physical help with tasks they can't or shouldn't perform themselves.
 Asking for assistance has no negative influence on the assessment results.